Make Sense

 A few days ago, I was watching a commercial photographer do his thing before the start of a company’s annual meeting.
 The photographer was shooting a group picture of the chairman, the CEO, the president and the entire board of directors.

-The photographer had one camera, one lens, one tripod, one flash, one light stand, one sync cord and one power cord for the flash.
+The photographer had one camera, one lens, one tripod, one large strobe, one light stand, one sync cord and one power cord for the flash.
 Since the group photo was to take only a few minutes, why bring backup equipment?
 What could possibly go wrong?

 Let’s see: